-Being one of the most versatile dance courses offered in Australia, it is aimed, primarily, at those pursuing a future in the musical theatre or cruise ship industry.
-It fully engages them with a variety of dance genres along with related studies in vocal and acting to provide increased employment options upon graduation.
-The units undertaken in this major fully prepare students for professional work by integrating the technical, theoretical and creative concepts in performance.
-A high level and standard of performance is required in all disciplines as students evolve into versatile performers.
-Dance genres studied include, contemporary, classical, tap, commercial, ballroom, modern, pas de deux and jazz.
+This major aims to produce the most versatile dancers for the current industry.
+It fully engages students with a wide variety of dance genres that include contemporary, classical ballet, jazz, modern dance, tap, showgirl and commercial. in addition, musical theatre related studies in vocal and acting are undertaken as a mandatory requirement.
+This pathway fully prepares students for professional work by integrating the technical, theoretical and creative concepts in performance.
+An exceptional level of performance is required in all disciplines as students evolve into versatile dancers.

-Principal Academy has a proven record of training musical theatre majors to develop strong technical skills in dance, acting, singing to ultimately produce true triple threat performers for musical theatre productions.
-It is most important to note that for those seeking a future in the musical theatre industry will without question, require a level of dance expertise to maintain a successful career.
-Dance units are studied in all genres with the main focus on technique, style and performance.
-The vocal units concentrate on vocal technique, accurate use of the voice, harmony work and confidence building both as a soloist and in ensemble.
-Acting focuses on confidence, improvisation, script work, sight reading, text analysis, accents, physicality and characterisation.
+Musical theatre majors will develop strong technical skills in dance, acting and singing.
+It is most important to note that for those seeking a future in the musical theatre industry will require a high level of dance expertise to maintain a successful career.
+To achieve this, dance units are studied in modern theatre dance, classical ballet, tap and jazz with the main focus on technique, style and performance.
+Vocal units cover accurate use of the voice, harmony work and confidence building both as a soloist and in ensemble.
+Acting focuses on improvisation, script work, sight reading, text analysis, accents, physicality and characterisation.

 For those students that are pursuing a career as actors for musical theatre, stage plays, film and television, this course explores a wide range of acting styles from modern drama and comedy to classical pieces.
 This combined with relevant genres expected in musical theatre productions enables students to enhance their creative skills as actors.
-Students will have the opportunity to perform in a full stage play, cabaret and variety productions, to refine their performance skills.
-Acting majors will study play production & performance, film and television, text analysis, stage combat including sword fighting techniques, acting for theatre, improvisation, voice work, use of accents, Edwardian drama, comedy and Shakespeare.
-Students studying this major will also be required to acquire basic technique in dance along with confident vocal ability in singing for both ensemble and solo work.
+The course explores a variety of acting methods including Stanislavski, Laban, Lee Strasburg and Stella Adler.
+Acting majors will study play production and performance, film and television, text analysis, improvisation, voice work, use of American and British accents, comedy and Shakespeare.
+Students studying this major will also be required to acquire solid technique in modern theatre dance along with confident vocal ability in singing for both ensemble and solo work.